Dash Cam Parking Surveillance Mode Guide

 Some Dash Cams have an additional time-lapse recording feature in Parking Mode.
 Time lapse mode can be used to save alot of SD card storage space when parked in a very busy area or parked for days on end.
 It generally operates by continuously recording footage at around 1 frame per second (model dependent), therefore 7 minutes of footage can be reviewed in 30 seconds.

-The best Parking Mode Dash Cams have Pre-Buffered recordings whereby the camera will record a short amount of footage before a motion or impact trigger occurs.
+The best Parking Mode Dash Cams have Pre-Buffered recordings whereby the camera will record a short amount of footage before the motion or impact trigger occurs.
 This helps to capture more of the lead up to an incident.
 We like Dash Cams with pre-buffered parking mode recording as they reduce the risk of missing important lead up footage.
+If a Dash Cam does not have pre-buffered parking mode, the camera will only wake up and record after the trigger.
+This means the culprit or incident might already be out of the camera vision.

-Does Parking Surveillance Mode automatically turn on and off?
+Does Parking Surveillance Mode automatically activate and deactivate?

 Not in all Dash Cams.

 Ensure that the Parking Mode feature of your chosen Dash Cam is automatically activated when you park and automatically deactivated when you re-start your car.
 Automatic Parking Mode generally operates in conjunction with the Dash Cam’s inbuilt G-sensor or the car’s ignition switch.
 The Dash Cam G-sensor knows when your car has been stationary for a set time and automatically switches to Parking Mode recording.
 Likewise, when you re-enter your car and start driving again, the G-sensor knows you are moving again and automatically switches back to continuous recording.

 Some Dash Cams only have manual Parking Mode activation, which can be annoying for some users.
 Everytime you leave and re-enter your car you need to remember to turn Parking Mode on and off in the menu.
 Always safer to go for a Dash Cam with automatic activation.